-Commissioned by Auckland Council, Waimahara was created by Graham Tipene (Ngāti Whātua, Ngāti Kahu, Ngāti Hine, Ngāti Hāua, Ngāti Manu) alongside technology specialists IION and a composer team who have crafted two original waiata for the artwork.
+Commissioned by Auckland Council, this unique creation by artist Graham Tipene (Ngāti Whātua, Ngāti Kahu, Ngāti Hine, Ngāti Hāua, Ngāti Manu), technology experts IION, and skilled composers features two original waiata for the project.

 Now there is a new way to interact with the artwork, described by Councillor Richard Hills as “epic.”